 6 Things You Should Know Before Replacing Your Roof in the UK

-1. How Long Does A Roof Last In The UK
+1. How Long Does a Roof Last in the UK

 2. Research Your Contractor Heavily

-3. Will My Roof Leak With Missing Ridge Tiles
+3. Will My Roof Leak with Missing Ridge Tiles?

 4. How Long Do Concrete Roof Tiles Last

 Concrete roof tiles can easily last 50 years or more, marking a good span of the lifetime of your home.
-If you’re ever looking to sell in the future this is going to seem attractive to any potential buyers because they likely won’t need to replace the roof in the near future.
+If you’re ever looking to sell in the future, this is going to seem attractive to any potential buyers because they likely won’t need to replace the roof in the near future.
 Concrete tiles as well as metal roofs are good options when it comes to replacing your roof and are increasingly popular in the United Kingdom.

-5. Don’t Forget About The Gutters
+5. Don’t Forget About the Gutters

-Prior to replacing your roof make sure you inspect your gutters.
+Prior to replacing your roof, make sure you inspect your gutters.
 These are going to prevent any water damage inside your home, and they need to be fastened properly to do their job.
 If your gutters look like they're in bad shape, you'll want to attend to this immediately before it becomes a problem inside your home.
 Water can wreak all sorts of havoc once it's inside the house, and you might want to include this as part of the job with the contractor that you hire.

-6. Know When To Tear Off Your Shingles
+6. Know When to Tear Off Your Shingles

-If there has been any damage that are indicative of an issue with your roof deck, you may want to tear off your old shingles.
-Although you're allowed to have two layers of shingles generally, if there is damage to your roof deck it's worth fixing.
+If there has been any damage indicative of an issue with your roof deck, you may want to tear off your old shingles.
+Although you're allowed to have two layers of shingles generally, if there is damage to your roof deck, it's worth fixing.
 These problems can become exacerbated by time, and although fixing them will cost you more, not treating the problem will lead to even larger expenses.
 Take a look at your roof to see if there is any evidence of roof deck damage and get a professional opinion if you think you may need to repair these issues.

-If you're at all interested in concrete roofs you should know that they do pay off big when it comes to energy costs (which aren’t cheap in the UK), and longevity.
+If you're at all interested in concrete roofs, you should know that they do pay off big when it comes to energy costs (which aren’t cheap in the UK), and longevity.
 Don't forget to look at the quality of your gutters prior to getting an estimate from a building contractor, and do your homework on your contractor.
 Trying to cheap out a contractor without insurance isn't fair to the guys doing their job right, and it may end up with you having to pay for damages.
 Inspect your roof for any damage to the roof deck, you may have to get this fixed before it becomes a bigger problem and see if your contractor will be able to do a nail sweep for you.
 Keeping these items in mind, go ahead and look forward to having your new roof installed.

 Clara Annesley